Flaming Moe: Production

 "Flaming Moe" was written by Matt Selman and was directed by Chuck Sheetz, both their first credit for the season.
-The episode also featured guest appearances by actress Alyson Hannigan, actress and comedian Kristen Wiig, and comedian Scott Thompson reprising his role as Grady from "Three Gays of the Condo".
+The episode also featured guest appearances by actress Alyson Hannigan and actress and comedian Kristen Wiig.
+Hannigan played the daughter of the substitute music teacher whom Skinner sets up with Bart to get closer to the teacher.
+Comedian Scott Thompson reprised his role as Grady from previous episodes.

 Cultural references

 Moe's run for office is an homage to the plot of the film Milk.
 Moe points to photos of previous episodes when he relaunched his bar, such as "Bart Sells His Soul" (a family restaurant), "Homer the Moe" (a trendy new bar), and "Mommie Beerest" (a British pub).
+The episode's title is a play on season 3 episode "Flaming Moe's" (which also centered on Moe's bar).
+Moe's renovated bar name is a reference to "The League of Extraordinary Gentlemen".

 Reception

 In its original American broadcast, "Flaming Moe" was viewed by an estimated 6.38 million households and received a 3.1 rating/8 share among adults between the ages of 18 and 49, ranking third in its timeslot.

 Rowan Kaiser of The A.V.
 Club gave the episode a B+, stating, "this was a very good episode of The Simpsons.
 The guest stars added instead of subtracting, it had a gently satirical inverse of gay panic jokes, and it was pretty damn funny...It's another strong Simpsons episode in a surprisingly strong season.”

+Eric Hochberger of TV Fanatic gave the episode 4 out of 5 stars.
+He stated that the episode succeeded in making him laugh but felt Hannigan's and Wiig's appearances were underused.